CertifiedTrue/certifiedtrue.co/README.md

 You can create multiple project aliases by running firebase use --add, but for now we'll just set up a default project.

 ?
-Select a default Firebase project for this directory: CertTrueMainWebsite (certtruemainwebsite)
+Select a default Firebase project for this directory: certifiedtrue.co (main static web site)

 === Hosting Setup